Designed for individuals who hold (or will soon hold) a NYS teaching certificate in Biology grades 7-12.

 The application process is managed by the Graduate School.
 Applicants must have the following qualifications:

 - A baccalaureate degree from an accredited four-year college or university with a minimum GPA of 3.0 on a 4.0 scale.
+Applicants with less than a 3.0 GPA are encouraged to contact the Department of Education and Human Development to discuss possible options.

 - Valid New York State initial certification in Biology grades 7-12